 2/1 Borax to starch

-1-2 drops of blue food coloring-important to make it appear icy white!
-It will not look blue when it dries!
+1 drop of blue food coloring to make it appear icy white!
+It will not look blue when it dries, as long as you do not put too much!
+If you are concerned, test an area first, or skip this step!

 3-4 drops of your scent (optional)